Efficacy of Caregiver Training Program in Enhancing Caregiver and Patient Outcomes

 Intervention / Treatment

-This condition will involve the implementation of an assistive technology software (named the MapHabit System) with an added Caregiver Training Program into the daily care of individuals with mild to moderate stages of Alzheimer's disease and related dementias.
+This condition will involve the implementation of an assistive technology software, the MapHabit System (MHS), with an added Caregiver Training Program (CTP) into the caregiver's daily care for their individual with mild to moderate stages of Alzheimer's disease and related dementias.
 The MapHabit System (MHS) is a commercially available visual mapping software application that utilizes visual, audio, and text media to create step-by-step visual guides to assist individuals and their caregivers in structuring and accomplishing activities of daily living (ADLs).
-The application will be made available to families through compatible tablets.
+The application will be made available to caregivers through compatible tablets.
+CTP will integrate a personalized caregiver education service into MHS, in which participants will engage in training sessions and related educational materials with dementia support coaches.

 The MapHabit System (MHS) is a commercially available visual mapping software application that utilizes visual, audio, and text media to create step-by-step visual guides to assist individuals and their caregivers in structuring and accomplishing activities of daily living (ADLs).
 The goal of the application is to develop and facilitate habits and routines using structured visual and auditory stimuli that can be customized by the user and can include educational and lesson-based material in addition to ADLs.
-The application will be made available to families through compatible smartphones and tablets.
+The application will be made available through tablets.
 Depending on the condition, participants will receive a specific version of the application.
-The experimental condition will receive the version that incorporates gamified content and structure.
+The experimental condition will receive the version that incorporates the Caregiver Training Program (CTP).
+CTP will integrate a personalized caregiver education service into MHS, in which participants will engage in training sessions and educational materials with dementia support coaches.

 Active Comparator: The MapHabit System

 This control condition will act as the active comparator to the experimental condition.
-The same assistive technology, the MapHabit System, will be given to a separate group of participants.
-The difference here will be that the software will be a version that does not include the caregiver training program.
+The same assistive technology, the MapHabit System (MHS), will be given to a separate group of participants.
+The difference here will be that the system will be a version that does not include the caregiver training program.

 The MapHabit System (MHS) is a commercially available visual mapping software application that utilizes visual, audio, and text media to create step-by-step visual guides to assist individuals and their caregivers in structuring and accomplishing activities of daily living (ADLs).
 The goal of the application is to develop and facilitate habits and routines using structured visual and auditory stimuli that can be customized by the user and can include educational and lesson-based material in addition to ADLs.
-The application will be made available to families through compatible smartphones and tablets.
+The application will be made available through tablets.
 Depending on the condition, participants will receive a specific version of the application.
-The experimental condition will receive the version that incorporates gamified content and structure.
+The experimental condition will receive the version that incorporates the Caregiver Training Program (CTP).
+CTP will integrate a personalized caregiver education service into MHS, in which participants will engage in training sessions and educational materials with dementia support coaches.

 What is the study measuring?